simulation-tree/simulation/README.md

 # Simulation

-Library implementing the concept of programs executing within a simulator.
+Library implementing programs executing within a simulator.

 ### Systems

 Systems are defined by implementing the `ISystem` interface, and contain functions for initializing, iterating, and finalizing the system with all worlds that the simulator is aware of.